lohani2280/mdanalysis/quantifiedcode.md

 [![Code Issues](https://www.quantifiedcode.com/api/v1/project/829d7d4b95d04111b38451d14101545d/badge.svg)](https://www.quantifiedcode.com/app/project/829d7d4b95d04111b38451d14101545d)

 [quantifiedcode](https://www.quantifiedcode.com/) is a tool that checks code for best practices and finds bugs.
-It also advertises that it can send PR to a github project that correct issues and it can supposedly run checks on PRs.
+It also  can send a PR to a github project to correct issues and it can run checks on PRs.
+We are discussing under issue [#583](/MDAnalysis/mdanalysis/issues/583) how to best use *quantifiedcode* with MDAnalysis.

 ## quantifiedcode: MDAnalysis ##
 It is now enabled for MDAnalysis: